Azure/azure-iot-sdk-python/doc/python-devbox-setup.md

   > For information about how to upgrade your version of gcc on Ubuntu 14.04, read [How do I use the latest GCC 4.9 on Ubuntu 14.04?](http://askubuntu.com/questions/466651/how-do-i-use-the-latest-gcc-4-9-on-ubuntu-14-04).

 ### Compile the Python modules
-The Python iothub_client and iothub_service_client modules support python versions 2.7.x, 3.4.x or 3.5.x.
+The Python iothub_client and iothub_service_client modules support python versions 2.7.x, 3.4.x, 3.5.x or 3.6.x.
 Know the appropriate version you would like to build the library with for the following instructions.

-1. Ensure that the desired Python version (2.7.x, 3.4 or 3.5.x) is installed and active.
+1. Ensure that the desired Python version (2.7.x, 3.4.x, 3.5.x or 3.6.x) is installed and active.
 Run `python --version` or `python3 --version` at the command line to check the version.
 2. Open a shell and navigate to the folder **build_all/linux** in your local copy of the repository.
 3. Run the `./setup.sh` script to install the prerequisite packages and the dependent libraries.
     * Setup will default to python 2.7
-    * To setup dependencies for python 3.4 or 3.5, run `./setup.sh --python-version 3.4` or `./setup.sh --python-version 3.5` respectively
+    * To setup dependencies for python version greater than 3, run `./setup.sh --python-version X.Y` where "X.Y" is the python version (e.g. 3.4, 3.5 or 3.6)
 4. Run the `./build.sh` script.
     * Build will default to python 2.7
-    * To build with python 3.4 or 3.5, run `./build.sh --build-python 3.4` or `./build.sh --build-python 3.5` respectively
+    * To build with python version greater than 3, run `./build.sh --build-python X.X` where "X.Y" is the python version (e.g. 3.4, 3.5 or 3.6)
 5. After a successful build, the `iothub_client.so` Python extension module is copied to the [**device/samples**][device-samples] and [**service/samples**][service-samples] folders.
 Visit these folders for instructions on how to run the samples.

 ###Known build issues: